FreeSpace 2: Gameplay

 FreeSpace 2's gameplay involves the player piloting a starfighter using mounted weapons to destroy enemy starfighters, performing reconnaissance behind enemy lines, or escorting other starships.
 Its flight model is based on a looser interpretation of space physics instead of realistic Newtonian physics.
 Hence, the ships are weightless and feel more responsive, though they require constant application of engine power to move.
 The result is that the game plays more like a "WWII dogfight simulator" unaffected by gravity.
 Although joysticks are the recommended controller for this game, the mouse is a viable alternative.
-Single player mode is executed in the form of a campaign, which follows a story as a linear sequence of missions are executed.

 The pre-mission briefing stage is where the player gets information on the background and objectives, and selects the ship and weapons.
 The choices of ships and weapons increase as the player proceeds further along the campaign.
 Certain missions, however, will dictate certain ships and weapons to be used.
 Weapons can be classified into primary weapons and secondary weapons.
-Primary weapons are kinetic and energy weapons, while missiles and torpedoes are classified as secondary weapons.
-Each weapon has its own specifications such as its rate of fire.
-They also inflict different damages on hulls (body of the ships) or shields (the protective energy fields surrounding the ships), or possess special effects such as shutting down specific electronic systems or propulsion.

 The player flies around in a fighter with a first-person, in-cockpit view with a fully customizable fixed head-up display (HUD) as the visual interface.
 The HUD displays video communications and relevant data on the ship's status and performance, weapons, objectives, and targets.
-It can also warn players from which direction missiles are locking onto them from, thus becoming an aide for launching countermeasures or taking evasive maneuvers.
+It can also warn players if missiles are locking onto them and from which direction, thus becoming an aid for launching countermeasures or taking evasive maneuvers.
 Players have to maneuver into position and shoot through both shields and hull to destroy enemy ships.
 While hull damage is unrecoverable, shields recharge over time.
 With the game supporting force feedback technology, joystick players will find their controllers vibrating or putting up resistance when they engage the afterburners or collide with objects.
 Similarly, certain events, such as engaging afterburners and firing powerful weapons, will shake the screen as a form of visual feedback.

 FreeSpace 2 has many helpful features available.
 The player can target enemies attacking a protected objective or match speeds with them.
 Power can be shunted between shields, engines, and weapons, thereby allowing faster recharge of shields, afterburners, and weapons at the expense of other subsystems.
 These features can be ignored without any detrimental effects on gameplay.
 The mission parameters are not rigidly fixed, as there is an allowance for the failures of some primary objectives.
-When the mission is concluded, a post-mission briefing will be conducted to discuss the mission, and the performance of the player, before the next mission can be taken on.